 Tired of having a room that isn’t practical?
 Have no idea where you’re going wrong with your design?
-The likelihood is, if your room isn’t working for you, and your furniture looks out of place, the arrangement of your furniture is wrong.
+The likelihood is if your room isn’t working for you, and your furniture looks out of place, you are arranging your furniture all wrong.

 Find Your Focal Point